dylanbeeber/crispRdesignR/README.md

 `userseq`: The target sequence to generate sgRNA guides for.
 Can either be a character sequence containing DNA bases or the name of a fasta/text file in the working directory.

-`genomename`: The name of a geneome (in BSgenome format) to check for off-targets in.
+`genomename`: The name of a genome (in BSgenome format) to check for off-targets in.
 These genomes can be downloaded through BSgenome or compiled by the user.

 `gtfname`: The name of a genome annotation file (.gtf) in the working directory to check off-target sequences against.